DDQXZcp/COMP3310-MQTT-Broker/README.md

 **Step 2.3** - Configure Security Group

 Security group is like a stateful firewall (two-way), which allows inbound connection from specific IP address range and Port range.
 Two-way means if it allows the inbound traffic, it also allow the outbound traffic.
+You may wish to allow:

+- 22 from 0.0.0.0/0
+- 1883 from 0.0.0.0/0

 **Step 2.4** - Put this into user data script (At the very bottom)
 ```